pangrus/multi/README.md

 - midi router
 - sound generator (many thanks to Tim Barrass for the ![Mozzi library](https://github.com/sensorium/Mozzi))

-The project is open hardware/open source, released under a
+The project is open hardware/open source.

-In the _multi_gerber_ directory you can find the fabrication files.

-The _multi_software_ directory contains the software written so far.
+In the _multi_gerber_ directory you can find the fabrication files and the _multi_software_ directory contains the software written so far.